Qualifying for an HSA

-To be eligible for an HSA, you must meet the following requirements, as defined by the IRS:
+Optum Bank HSAs are FDIC insured bank accounts that you can use to pay for qualified health expenses for yourself and your covered dependents tax free.
+To be an eligible individual and qualify for an HSA, you must meet the following requirements, as defined by the IRS:

-- You must be covered under a qualifying high-deductible health plan (HDHP) on the first day of the month.
+You must be covered under a high deductible health plan (HDHP) on the first day of the month.

 What’s a high-deductible health plan?